damar-wicaksono/uqtestfuns/docs/getting-started/creating-a-built-in.md

-This function produces a list of test functions, their respective constructor, spatial dimension, typical applications, as well as short description.
+This function produces a list of test functions, their respective constructor, spatial dimension, typical applications, as well as a short description.

 ## A Callable instance